kwartile/connected-component/README.md

 8:	List(9L)
 ```

 In this case, we have 8 cliques as the input.
-As you can see that cliques 1, 2, 3, 4 form one connected component, cliques 5, 6, 7 form second connected component, and clique 8 forms the third connected component.
+As you can see that cliques 1, 2, 3, 4 form one connected component, cliques 5, 6, 7 form the second connected component, and clique 8 forms the third connected component.

 The main API to drive the algorithm is
 ```